Water-Engine/water/README.md

 # Credits
 Water could not be where it is today without the formative work done by experienced developers in the past.
 Core references used during development include:
-- [chess-library](https://github.com/Disservin/chess-library) inspired the rewrite to zig and served as a core pillar for ideas and verifying behavior in the core library.
+- [chess-library](https://github.com/Disservin/chess-library) inspired the of rewrite to zig and served as a core pillar for ideas and verifying behavior in the core library.
 - The [Avalanche](https://github.com/SnowballSH/Avalanche) chess engine which is dubbed 'the first and strongest UCI chess engine written in zig' for providing a huge source of motivation for improvement.
 - The [Aurora](https://github.com/kjljixx/Aurora-Chess-Engine) chess engine which previously implemented a similar hybrid evaluation approach
 - The legendary [Stockfish](https://github.com/official-stockfish/Stockfish) engine - used for verifying certain tests on the fly